Trust and privacy

 What happens to the file

-• The print route is explicit that DPI is guidance layered on top of real pixel dimensions, not magic quality.
+• The print page is explicit that DPI is guidance layered on top of real pixel dimensions, not magic quality.

 Quick flow